t-guan/Portfolio/Projects/Smart_Beehive.md

 ---
 layout: project
 title: Smart Beehive
 description: A set of technological attachmenets to beehives which can assist beekeepers in tending to their colonies.
+(Video Demo)
 image: assets/images/BHive.jpg
 youtubeId: sVTf1BaiNfE
 tile_MC: true